gkossakowski/gkossakowski.github.io/content/posts/the-slim-shady-year-part-four.md

 It may seem that I was unquestionably confident about relocating to Munich.
 No, it wasn't an easy decision.
 Let's round it up: Munich people did seem to know _something_ about my condition and how to affect it, even if temporarily.
-However, after each visit, I've regressed very quickly, and dr Wagner dodged questions about my treatment each time I raised them for reasons obscure to me.
+However, after each visit, I  regressed in a flash, and Dr Wagner dodged questions about my treatment each time I raised them for reasons obscure to me.
 It was also an expensive way to spend three months.
 Still, this seemed like the best option I had at the time, and the status quo equaled misery.
 I remembered reading this quote from Jerzy Gregorek, a Polish weightlifter who won The World Weightlifting Champion title four times:

 > Hard choices, easy life.
 Easy choices, hard life.

 The moment I recalled that quote, the decision had settled in my mind.
 It wasn't an easy choice but the choice to be made.

 Another thought that occurred to me was that I wasn't choosing certainty but optionality.
-If Munich magicians turned out to be unable to help me, I could cut my trip short, return and look elsewhere.
+If the Munich magicians turned out to be unable to help me, I could cut my trip short, return and look elsewhere.

 There's the old truism on the importance of goals that serve as powerful propellants.
 My goal was to run 10km run and ride 100km on a bike, pain-free.
 When a few friends asked me why not just recover, I would joke I had a genetic mutation that made the word "just" absent from vocabulary.

-_Thanks to Nada Amin for reading my drafts._
+_Thanks to Nada Amin and Lyn Nagara for reading my drafts._